KarenUllrich/Tutorial_BayesianCompressionForDL/README.md

 # Code release for "Bayesian Compression for Deep Learning"

-In "Bayesian Compression for Deep Learning" we take an information theoretic take on the compression of neural networks.
-We explicitly revisit the connection between the minimum description length principle and variational inference.
+In "Bayesian Compression for Deep Learning" we adopt a Bayesian view for the compression of neural networks.

-Compression of neural networks with up to 700x and speed up up to 50x (CPU to sparse GPU).
+By revisiting the connection between the minimum description length principle and variational inference we are able to achieve up to 700x compression and up to 50x speed up (CPU to sparse GPU) for neural networks.

-We achive these results by learning additive noise to the weights.
-We visualize the learning process in the following figures examplarily for a dense network with 300 and 100 connections.
-Whitness represents redundacy, red and blue positive and negative weights respectively.
+We visualize the learning process in the following figures for a dense network with 300 and 100 connections.
+White color represents redundancy whereas red and blue represent positive and negative weights respectively.

 |First layer weights |Second Layer weights|
 | :------ |:------: |
 |![alt text](./figures/weight0_e.gif "First layer weights")|![alt text](./figures/weight1_e.gif "Second Layer weights")|

-For dense networks it is also simple to reconstruct input feature impartance.
+For dense networks it is also simple to reconstruct input feature importance.
 We show this for a mask and 5 randomly chosen digits.
 ![alt text](./figures/pixel.gif "Pixel importance")